icelab/middleman-skeleton/Readme.md

 specific rails-asset gem to check the exact location of the assets you want to include.

+If you want to include [our CSS pattern library](https://bitbucket.org/icelab/css-patterns), just run:

+    rake assets:fetch_patterns

+This will clone it into `./source/assets/stylesheets/patterns` and remove the `.git` directory from that repo (so you can commit them alongside the rest of your code).
+If you want to update to the latest you’ll need to delete the folder and run that task again.

 ### Templates

 Templates are set up to use [Slim](http://slim-lang.com/) by default.
 You can